natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

     00:05:B3:7E:9B:60  10.1.5.4    5           FastEthernet0/9
     00:09:BC:3F:A6:50  10.1.10.6   10          FastEthernet0/3

-Now let’s try to ask by a certain parameter:
+Now let's try to ask by a certain parameter:

 ::